 Step 4: Plan the appointment with the advisor.

 How to improve the energy label of your house?

-The 10 characteristics where the energy label is based on are:
+The 10 characteristics on which the energy label is based are:

 1. Type of house.